Install Request Tracker (RT) on Ubuntu 24.04

 make fixdeps

-The command may take sometime as it tries to fix the missing dependencies.
+The command may take some time as it tries to fix the missing dependencies.
 Ensure that all the dependency issues is sorted before you can proceed.

 For example, assume you have a few missing dependencies after running the make fixdeps command;